- Origins of

 Original version available as pdf: An Introduction to the Donne Variorum and the John Donne Society

-(Gary A. Stringer is Research Professor of English at Texas A&M University, General Editor of The Variorum Edition of the Poetry of John Donne [Indiana University Press, 1995-], and one of the founders of the John Donne Society.
-He may be contacted at Texas A&M University, The Donne Variorum, Department of English, 4227 TAMU, College Station, TX 77843-4227.
-E-mail: email@example.com)
+(Gary A. Stringer is Professor of English, Emeritus, at The University of Southern Mississippi; General Editor of The Variorum Edition of the Poetry of John Donne [Indiana University Press, 1995-], vols.
+1, 2, 3, 4.1, 6, 7.1, and 8; and one of the founders of the John Donne Society.
+He may be contacted at firstname.lastname@example.org)

 After considerable preliminary discussion and correspondence about the feasibility and usefulness of such a work, the project to produce The Variorum Edition of the Poetry of John Donne was formally announced at the 1980 meeting of the Modern Language Association of America in Houston, Texas.
 In September of 1981, supported by a grant from the Office of the Executive Vice President of the University of Southern Mississippi, I invited a group of scholars to USM’s Gulf Park Campus for an initial organizational meeting.
 These included the following seven scholars, who were constituted as an Advisory Board for the edition: William B. Hunter, Jr., University of Houston (Emeritus); Albert C. Labriola, Duquesne University; Paul A. Parrish, Texas A&M University; Ted- Larry Pebworth, University of Michigan-Dearborn; John R. Roberts, University of Missouri; John T. Shawcross, University of Kentucky; and Ernest W. Sullivan, II, Texas Tech University.
 Shortly thereafter this group was expanded to include M. Thomas Hester, North Carolina State University, and C. A. Patrides, University of Michigan, who sat on the Advisory Board until his death in 1986.
 (As is to be expected in a long-range enterprise of this sort, of course, the constitution of this board has changed somewhat over the years, and the 1990s have seen the addition of Dennis Flynn, Bentley College, and Jeanne Shami, University of Regina, to the Board, while William B. Hunter and John T. Shawcross have resigned.)
 By the spring of 1982 editorships had been assigned, initial plans laid, and an agreement reached with a publisher.
 By January of 1984 these plans had been refined in ten meetings and working sessions of the Advisory Board and groups of editors (including three MLA special sessions), and work was well under way.
 As of this writing at Christmas of 1997, 44 scholars from the United States, Canada, England, Japan, and South Africa hold or have completed formal editorial assignments in the project, and numerous other colleagues the world over have contributed in particular ways to specific parts of the work.
 We have averaged about three editorial meetings and workshops per year (many of them focusing specifically on the textual work), and the total number of such sessions now exceeds 60.
 In 1986 the project received a 3-year grant from the National Endowment for the Humanities and has competed successfully for four additional awards, the most recent of which will extend support through May of 1999.
 In addition, our editors have received a number of grants from other governmental and philanthropic agencies (both in this country and in Canada), and the project has enjoyed solid support from the editors’ home institutions.
 The first two volumes–Vol. 6: The Anniversaries and the Epicedes and Obsequies and Vol. 8: The Epigrams, Epithalamions, Epitaphs, Inscriptions, and Miscellaneous Poems–were published by Indiana University Press in 1995, and two volumes (one on the Elegies, the other on the Holy Sonnets) will appear in 1998.
 With volumes on the Satyres, Verse Letters, Songs and Sonnets, and the remaining Divine Poems to go (all told, there will be 8 volumes in 12 books), we expect the project to extend well into the first decade of the new century.